frizzleb/tootsie/README.md

   * `format`: Either `jpeg`, `png` or `gif`.
   * `quality`: A quality value between 0.0 and 1.0 which will be translated to a compression level depending on the output coding.
 The default is 1.0.
   * `strip_metadata`: If true, metadata such as EXIF and IPTC will be deleted.
 For thumbnails, this often reduces the file size considerably.
+  * `medium`: If `web`, the image will be optimized for web usage.
+See below for details.
   * `content_type`: Content type of resultant file.
 The system will be able to guess basic types such as `image/jpeg`.

 Note that scaling always preserves the aspect ratio of the original image; in other words, if the original is 100 x 200, then passing the dimensions 100x100 will produce an image that is 50x100.

+If the option `medium` specifies `web`, the following additional transformations will be performed:

+* The image will be automatically rotated based on EXIF orientation metadata, since web browsers don't do this.
+* CMYK images will be converted to RGB, since most web browsers don't seem to display CMYK correctly.

 Completion notification provides the following data: